Responsible Gambling

 When it comes to those who run retail and online sportsbooks (and even outlets like TheLines.com), responsible gambling covers how betting opportunities are provided and/or described to potential customers.
 Sportsbooks need to be licensed and regulated in the jurisdictions where they operate.
 Most states require them to follow explicit policies and institute certain mechanisms to promote responsible gambling.

-If you like to bet on sports, either at an online sportsbook or in person at a retail location, what follows is a list of tips to help ensure you are gambling responsibly.
+If you like to bet on sports, whether at an online sportsbook or in person at a retail location, the following is a list of tips to help ensure you gamble responsibly.

 - Always keep a record of how much you bet on sports, as well as your wins and losses.